gustavju/ICan/README.md

 # ICan - Backend

-The frontend part of our project in the course IOT at Stockholm University
+The backend part of our project in the course IOT at Stockholm University

 ## The project